doves777/fairpay/docs/user_manual.md

 There are two types of users on the platform, Employees and Managers.

+## Login Credentials to Use Application

+To access site as Manager, select 'Manager' and enter the password 'm'. <br />
+To access site as an employee, select any other username besides 'Manager' and put in their first initial in lowercase. <br />
+For example, if username is 'James', the corresponding password will be 'j'. <br />

 ## Employees

 For Employees, you are required to login into the application in order to recieve credit for transactions.